Staffbase/gha-workflows/README.md

     with:
       # name of the service to add as label
       name: 'component name'
+      # optional: regex to match the tags
+      tag_matcher: your regex
     secrets:
       # basic url for jira api
       jira_url: ${{ <your-url> }}